Research and awards

 We aim to support a wide range of research into all aspects of the prevention and treatment of chest, heart and stroke illness, and in the rehabilitation and care of those affected.
 We seek to focus particularly on research which has the potential to impact directly on health improvement and patient care, and on pilot studies which have the potential to stimulate further research from funders with greater resources.
 We do not support research involving animals.
 Due to the wide range of other potential funders in the cancer field, we do not support research studies whose primary focus is lung or other cancers.
-For further information see CHSS Research Strategy and the AMRC statement on animal research.
+For further information see CHSS Research Strategy.
+CHSS is a member of the Association of Medical Research Charities (AMRC).
+All AMRC members support the AMRC statement on animal research.

 All applicants must be living and working in Scotland and research must be undertaken within Scotland.
 The Charity is prepared to fund the Scottish-based elements of UK-wide and international studies.